 From Year 3 upwards, football is taught in 6-week blocks during the Autumn and Spring terms.
 Children are coached in year groups and each session is led by two members of staff, who concentrate on further developing skills such as shooting, passing and ball control.
 Tackling skills are taught through small group work where tactics such as 'attack against defence' are introduced.
 Each session ends with small-sided competitive games.

-Children from Years 4-6 are encouraged to attend the after-school Football Club that provides the opportunity to hone match technique and represent the school in matches against other schools.
+Children in Years 1-3 are encouraged to attend the after-school Football Club on Wednesdays to start learning new skills.
+Years 4-6 are encouraged to attend the Club on Fridays as this will provide the opportunity to hone match technique and represent the School in matches against other schools.
 Please see ‘Clubs – Football’ for more detail.